 - And the partial or total loss of hearing or sight

 Diagnosis of a serious injury may require a doctor’s medical opinion after tests and documentation.
-This will be necessary to show what a victim has suffered as a result of the car accident and the driver’s negligence.
+This will be necessary to show what a victim has suffered due to the car accident and the driver’s negligence.

-If someone dies in a car accident where the at-fault driver is engaging in criminal behavior, such as drunk driving, they can be charged with vehicular homicide.
-If one victim is seriously injured in the accident and another dies, the at-fault driver may face charges for both vehicular homicide and serious injury by vehicle.
+If someone dies in a car accident where the at-fault driver engages in criminal behavior, such as drunk driving, they can face charges such as vehicular homicide.
+If one victim gets seriously injured in the accident and another dies, the at-fault driver may face charges for both vehicular homicide and serious injury by vehicle.

-How a Georgia Car Accident Lawyer Can Help
+How a Car Accident Attorney in Georgia Can Help

 If you or a loved one suffered a serious injury in a car accident in Georgia, you’ll want to speak with a car accident lawyer as soon as possible.
 This type of accident is serious, and you deserve compensation for what was lost.
 Your lawyer can help by: